-This document represents a final recommendation presented to the Commission on October 12, 2011.
+This document represents a final amended recommendation approved by the Commission at the October 12, 2011 meeting.

 Introduction

 The HSCRC quality-based scaling methodologies and magnitudes "at risk" are important policy tools for providing strong incentives for hospitals to improve their quality performance over time.
 This document presents recommendations for the scaling magnitudes and methodologies to translate scores into rate updates for the Quality-based Reimbursement ("QBR") and Maryland Hospital Acquired Conditions ("MHACs") initiatives to be applied to FY 2013 rates based on the following hospital performance periods: